chmontgomery/gulp-help/readme.md

 # gulp-help [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]
-> Adds help task to [gulp](https://github.com/gulpjs/gulp) and the ability to provide help text to your custom gulp tasks
+> Adds a help task to [gulp](https://github.com/gulpjs/gulp) and the ability to provide a custom help message to your gulp tasks

 ## Install